 Simon from Stanforth Bikes and the Famous British bike adventurer and writer Sean Conway have known each other for a few years.
 Sean loves steel bikes and fast touring, having cycled the world on a steel bike in 2012.
 Simon has been a big fan of Sean’s adventures over the years, in particular his long-distance bike tours.

 One conversation led to another about creating a bike that delivered on Sean’s needs: “it has to be steel, relatively lightweight for a steel tourer, robust, able to carry some lightweight bags/panniers, disc brakes, good tyre clearance and pacey.
 Oh, and I want to break a trans-continental record on it…”

 A year later after three prototypes, testing, tweaking and fine-tuning; the Stanforth Conway came out as a stiff, agile, and fast bicycle, perfect for bikepacking on technical trails.
-Sean Conway succeded in his record breaking expedition.
+Sean Conway succeeded in his record-breaking expedition.

 The Stanforth Conway is a bit more pricey than the Kibo at £2,795